cyruscyliu/firmguide/README.md

 # FirmGuide

-FirmGuide is a project aiming to boost the capability of dynamic analysis of the Linux kernel in embedded firmware.
-It basically converts a device tree to a QEMU virtual machine by a new technique named `model-guided kernel execution.
+FirmGuide is a project aiming to boost the capability of dynamic analysis of the Linux kernel for embedded system in virtual execution environment.
-Each QEMU virtual machine is composed of many peripheral models that can be automatically or manually (complementary method) generated.
+In the virtual execution environment, you can debug, trace, and test the Linux kernel to collect runtime information that can be used to understand vulnerabilities, PoCs, root causes of crashes happend in the Linux kernel.
+FirmGuide is a effectively complementary dynamic analysis platform to Firmadyne that focus on user space programs.

+What FirmGuide does is, which is quite easy to understand, to generate a QEMU virtual machine.
+The QEMU virtual machine is generated automatically according to a list of hardware and their topology described in the device tree blob packed together with the Linux kernel image.
+Then the Linux kernel could be booted with the generated QEMU virutal machine.
+We provide you several subcommands to do so.
+Any further dynamic analysis then can be performed by modifying QEMU or putting a driver in a rootfs file (qemu-system-arm ... -initrd path/to/rootfs).

 ### Install